elidupree/yolo-block/README.md

 ## Design and features

-Since the `yolo!` macro uses a `try` block internally, it requires you to enable `#![feature(try_blocks)]` in the crate where you use it.
-As of this writing (Rust 1.43.1), `try` blocks are an unstable feature, so this crate is only available on nightly.
+The `yolo!` macro uses a `try` block internally. `try` blocks are an unstable feature (as of this writing – Rust 1.43.1), so this crate is only available on nightly, and you must enable `#![feature(try_blocks)]` in the crate where you use it.

 `yolo-block` is fully compatible with `#![no_std]` (and `#![no_implicit_prelude]`).

 A single `yolo!` block can handle multiple error types.
 Those error types can be any type that implements Debug.
 No extra type annotations are needed.

 Internally, we use a custom error type that can be converted from anything that implements Debug.
-In order to handle disparate types without having to construct a `Box<dyn Debug>`, the `From` conversion simply panics immediately, and the custom error type is actually uninhabited.
+In order to handle disparate types without having to construct a `Box<dyn Debug>`, the `From` conversion simply panics immediately.
+The custom error type is actually uninhabited.

 ## License